VisakhChekur/credicxo-py-assignment/readme.md

 6. Once the data from all the URLs are scraped, save the data to a JSON file.
 7. The data, from the JSON file, was then uploaded to a PostgreSQL database using the `psycopg2` module.

+Steps 1 - 6 are executed in `main.py` while step 7 (adding to database) is executed in `db.py`.

-# BONUS: sBypass Amazon Captcha
+# BONUS: Bypass Amazon Captcha

 I was not able to write a script to bypass the captcha, but the simplified general approach to do so would be as follows.
 First, I would have to train a model to solve the captchas using some deep learning algorithm.
 Then this model could be used in the script to solve the captcha everytime it is seen.